-Eurocities organized its Social Affairs Forum in Utrecht (March 2018), 'Making the city together: co-creating city strategies to deliver the SDGs at local level', which included panel debates, workshops, site visits and speed-networking sessions.
-Similarly, jointly with the city of Ghent, it organized SDG Summer Deals in June 2018, and co-organized workshops with CoR and CEMR on the implementation of the SDGs at regional and local level on several occasions.
-Other regional government networks, such as the Association of European Border Regions (AEBR), AER and CPMR, as well as thematic networks - Climate Alliance, Energy Cities - and global networks - C40, CLGF, Global Parliament of Mayors, Local Governments for Sustainability (ICLEI), Regions4, Metropolis, the Union of Ibero-American Capital Cities (UCCI) - are particularly active.
+Eurocities91 organized its Social Affairs Forum in Utrecht (March 2018), 'Making the city together: co-creating city strategies to deliver the SDGs at local level', which included panel debates, workshops, site visits and speed-networking sessions.
+Similarly, jointly with the city of Ghent, it organized SDG Summer Deals in June 2018,92 and co-organized workshops with CoR and CEMR on the implementation of the SDGs at regional and local level on several occasions.93 Other regional government networks, such as the Association of European Border Regions (AEBR),94 AER95 and CPMR,96 as well as thematic networks - Climate

+Alliance, 97 Energy Cities 98 - and global networks - C40, CLGF, Global Parliament of Mayors, Local Governments for Sustainability (ICLEI), Regions4, Metropolis, the Union of Ibero-American Capital Cities (UCCI) 99 - are particularly active.

 The joint work undertaken between the LRGs and EU institutions in the framework of the 2030 Agenda acts as an accelerator or lever for the EU and its Member States to enhance LRG-related policies in important fields, such as cohesion (and structural funds), urban development, the fight against climate change and housing affordability.
-Eurocities, CEMR and CoR, together with the EC and EU Member States, actively participated in the negotiations leading to the adoption of the Urban Agenda for the EU (Pact of Amsterdam, 2016).
-In the implementation stage, several partnerships bring together the EC, Member States' cities and associations' representatives of local and regional governments to develop joint initiatives at the EU and local level.
-In other areas, the EU has listened to the demands made by LRGs, their associations and local stakeholders, for example through the Covenant of Mayors for Climate and Energy to implement the EU climate and energy objectives.
-The Covenant will also be key to improving local, national and European policies that implement the Paris Climate Agreement, SDG 11 and SDG 13.
+Eurocities, CEMR and CoR, together with the EC and EU Member States, actively participated in the negotiations leading to the adoption of the Urban Agenda for the EU (Pact of Amsterdam, 2016).100 In the implementation stage, several partnerships bring together the EC, Member States' cities and associations' representatives of local and regional governments to develop joint initiatives at the EU and local level.101 In other areas, the EU has listened to the demands made by LRGs, their associations and local stakeholders, for example through the Covenant of Mayors for Climate and Energy to implement the EU climate and energy objectives.
+102 The Covenant will also be key to improving local, national and European policies that implement the Paris Climate Agreement, SDG 11 and SDG 13.

 LRG networks have now launched a process for reflection and dialogue around the shared stance of European LRGs on the pending Cohesion Policy 2021-2027.
-Different topics, such as the need to link the new cohesion and structural funds to the commitments made by the international community regarding the 2030 Agenda, the New Urban Agenda and the Paris Climate Agreement (as well as the localization) of SDGs though the European Structural and Investment Funds, are on the agenda.
-The Cohesion Alliance, funded by the CoR, CEMR, AEBR, AER, CPMR and Eurocities, will work ceaselessly to ensure that cohesion is not sacrificed in the post-2020 EU budget and that LRGs are included in the shaping and managing of investment programs.
+Different topics, such as the need to link the new cohesion and structural funds to the commitments made by the international community regarding the 2030 Agenda, the New Urban Agenda and the Paris Climate Agreement as well as the localization of SDGs though the European Structural and Investment Funds, are on the agenda.
+The Cohesion Alliance, 103 funded by the CoR, CEMR, AEBR, AER, CPMR and Eurocities, will work ceaselessly to ensure that cohesion is not sacrificed in the post-2020 EU budget and that LRGs are included in the shaping and managing of investment programs.
+104 in European political agendas.
+European LRGs have fully engaged with EU policies for a long time, seeking to make them respond to local needs through formal channels, such as the CoR, ad hoc mechanisms and/or informal channels.
+Their political agenda has been raised to EU level, whether through their LGAs or directly.
+A large share of EU regions and some of the main cities and their LGAs have offices in Brussels that allow direct communication channels with EU institutions.

-The increasing role of LRGs in the framework of the sustainable development agendas (2030 Agenda, NUA, the Conference of the Parties (COP), Global Compact for Safe, Orderly and Regular Migration) needs to be reflected in
+The increasing role of LRGs in the framework of the global sustainable development agendas (2030 Agenda, NUA, the Conference of the Parties (COP), Global Compact for Safe, Orderly and Regular Migration) needs to be reflected